markjprice/cs12dotnet8/docs/errata/improvements.md

 On page 553, before step 2, I will add a note:

 > LINQ methods that fetch a single entity (`First`, `FirstOrDefault`, `Single`, `SingleOrDefault`, `ElementAt`, `ElementAtOrDefault`) or return a single scalar value or entity like the aggregate methods (`Count`, `Sum`, `Max`, `Min`, `Average`, `All`, `Any`, and so on) are not deferred.
 When using the LINQ to Entities provider, any LINQ query that ends with a call to one of these methods is immediately converted to a SQL statement and executed against the database.

+# Page 556 - Generating a random number in queries

+> Thanks to [rmantel23](https://github.com/rmantel23) for raising [this issue on September 5, 2024](https://github.com/markjprice/cs12dotnet8/issues/67).

+EF Core 6 introduced a useful function, EF.Functions.Random, that maps to a database function returning a pseudo-random number between 0 and 1, exclusive.

+I wrote an artificial code example that relies on the `ProductId` values being between 1 and 77 so that we can use the random function to select a random number in that range and return a single product.
+But in the next section, we write a global function that "removes" discontinued products, so if the random function happens to select one of those products, it fails.

+The problem is that the example is not realistic.
+When you really need to have complete control over the SQL statement that executes, it is better to write it yourself rather than tie yourself in knots trying to write a LINQ query that will get translated by your data provider in the way you want.

+In the next edition, I will remove the silly code example from this section and add a new section about executing SQL statements directly.
+This will be much more practical and useful for readers.

 # Page 564 - Controlling the tracking of entities